Accelerate Success with AI-Powered Test Automation – Smarter, Faster, Flawless

 Two buddies mutually work on identifying defects in the same module.
 Mostly one buddy will be from development team and another person will be from testing team.
 Buddy testing helps the testers develop better test cases and development team can also make design changes early.
 This testing usually happens after unit testing completion.

-Pair testing:
+Pair Testing:

 Two testers are assigned modules, share ideas and work on the same machines to find defects.
 One person can execute the tests and another person can take notes on the findings.
 Roles of the persons can be a tester and scribe during testing.